 Employer Compensation Expense Program (ECEP)

-The Employer Compensation Expense Program (ECEP) established a new optional Employer Compensation Expense Tax (ECET) that employers can elect to pay if they have employees that earn over $40,000 annually in wages and compensation in New York State.
+The Employer Compensation Expense Program (ECEP) established an optional Employer Compensation Expense Tax (ECET) that employers can elect to pay if they have employees that earn over $40,000 annually in wages and compensation in New York State.
+Employees of participating employers may be eligible to claim the ECEP wage credit when filing their New York State personal income tax return.

 Employee wages covered by the ECET